nicolascagna96/memory-game-js/README.md

 ![picture alt](/assets/images/accessibility.PNG "Accessibility")

 ## Further Testing
-- I tested the all the screens works in different browsers: Chrome, Safari and Safari.
+- I tested the all the screens works in different browsers: Chrome, Safari, Firefox and Edge.
 - I confirmed that this project is responsive, looks good and works on all standard screens using the devtools device toolbar.

 # Deployment